Ragini MMS 2

-Ragini MMS 2 is a 2014 Indian erotic horror thriller film directed by Bhushan Patel and co-produced by Jayasinh Gupta and Sunil Maurya Pradhaan under Balaji Motion Pictures and ALT Entertainment.
+Ragini MMS 2 is a 2014 Indian erotic horror thriller film directed by Bhushan Patel and produced by Shobha Kapoor and Ekta Kapoor under Balaji Motion Pictures and ALT Entertainment.
 The movie is the sequel to the 2011 horror movie Ragini MMS.
 Ragini MMS 2 features Sunny Leone and Saahil Prem in lead roles in a continuation of the plot from the prequel.
 Unlike the first film, the movie is not shot in found footage format.
 The film received an A certificate.
 The film was a major commercial success, being declared a hit at the box office, and catapulting Sunny as a mainstream actress.

 Plot

 The film begins where the previous film ended.
 Ragini, since the incident in the first film, has been at Thane Mental Asylum, and even there she has been haunted by the ghost of the previous film.
 Meanwhile, Ragini's MMS tape has gone viral - along with rumours of the house's haunted nature, where the MMS was filmed.
 This catches the attention of a sleazy director, Rocks (Parvin Dabas) who decides to make a movie about the haunting.
 He signs an ex-porn star, Sunny Leone (Sunny Leone) as the lead actress and decides to shoot the movie in the same house where the MMS was recorded.

 Sunny, who takes an instant liking to the script, seeks permission to meet the real Ragini (Kainaz Motivala), to get a better in-depth understanding of the character she wants to portray.
 But the meeting goes horribly wrong when Ragini stabs herself brutally in the neck.

 Later, the cast and crew arrive at the haunted house to shoot and strange things begin to happen, especially to Sunny.
 Elsewhere, Dr. Meera Dutta (Divya Dutta), a psychiatrist who specialises in cases for which science has no answers, takes up Ragini's case.
 After going through old newspaper clippings and video tapes of Ragini, she finds the truth regarding the haunting.